 Dingdong Ltd. Equity Alert: Investors Should Contact Robbins LLP for Information about the Class Action Against Dingdong Ltd. (DDL)

-/EIN News/ -- SAN DIEGO, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons who purchased or otherwise acquired Dingdong Ltd. (NYSE: DDL) American Depository Shares ("ADS") pursuant or traceable to the Company's June 2021 initial public offering ("IPO"), for violations of the Securities Act of 1933.
+SAN DIEGO, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons who purchased or otherwise acquired Dingdong Ltd. DDL American Depository Shares ("ADS") pursuant or traceable to the Company's June 2021 initial public offering ("IPO"), for violations of the Securities Act of 1933.
 Dingdong purports to be a leading and the fastest growing on-demand e-commerce company in China.

 If you would like more information about Dingdong Ltd.'s misconduct, click here.